-To encourage high professional standards and recognize outstanding achievements in the field of social and emotional learning, CASEL makes annual awards that honor the legacy of two individuals who played leading roles in the early years of CASEL’s development.
+To encourage high professional standards and recognize outstanding achievements in the field of social and emotional learning, CASEL makes awards that honor the legacy of two individuals who played leading roles in the early years of CASEL’s development, Mary Utne O’Brien and Joseph E. Zins.

 CASEL’s process for selecting the award recipients is based on a review of recommended names and professional profiles provided by a committee of CASEL advisers for each of the two awards.
-The awards have been presented either at one of the CASEL Forums or, in alternate years, at a professional association meeting.
+The awards have been presented either at a major CASEL meeting or at a professional association meeting.
 CASEL has created special funds for the awards, and each recipient receives a cash gift and transportation to the presentation ceremony.

 To honor the memory of the late CASEL collaborator Joseph E. Zins, in 2007 CASEL established the Zins Awards for Action Research in Social and Emotional Learning.
 CASEL presents the awards to investigators and researchers at distinct phases in their careers.